 6. Get social and include the ability to share your new design

 Your company and its products and services need to be out in front of prospective customers online.
 This is hard work.

 Thankfully, you can get some help online through the wonderful world of social media.

-On every page of the website, make sure you include the ability for your visitor to share your content to sites such as Twitter and Facebook.
+On every page of the website, make sure you include the ability for your visitors to share your content on sites such as Twitter and Facebook.

-There are 100’s of free tools online to help you complete this task.
+There are lots of free tools online to help you complete this task.

 7. Make your call to action clear